awarnke/crystal-facet-uml/readme.markdown

 >
 > sudo apt install g++-mingw-w64-i686  # not needed but cmake searches for it

 > sudo dpkg --add-architecture i386
 >
 > sudo apt update
 >
 > sudo apt install wine32

+Starting from here, this is a bit of exploratory try-and-error, no final solution yet...

 > sudo apt install curl
 >